cthulhustig/autojimmy/README.md

 ### Step 3: Running Auto-Jimmy
 1. Open a terminal or command prompt.
-2. Navigate to the clone of the Auto-Jimmy repository
+2. Navigate to the directory containing the Auto-Jimmy source code
 3. Execute the following command to run the application:
    ```
    python3 autojimmy.py